bballdavis/Hass-Energy-Dashboard/info.md

 - **Reset**: Clears all selections and enables the top N entities (based on auto_select_count)
 - **Clear**: Turns off all entity selections
 - **Select All**: Turns on all entity selections

-## Support

-If you find this card helpful and would like to support its development:
-- Consider starring the repository on GitHub
-- Report any issues or feature requests through GitHub issues